LLMs Cannot Reliably Judge (Yet?): A Comprehensive Assessment on the Robustness of LLM-as-a-Judge

-where $N$ denotes the size of the test set. $\hat{s}_t^{(i)}$ is the original score for instance $i$, and $s_t^{(i)}$ is the score after attack or defense.
-The factor of 0.1 serves to normalize the $\hat{s}_t^{(i)}$ and $s_t^{(i)}$ value to the range (0, 1). \item \textbf{Improved Score Difference Rate (iSDR)}: Since adversarial modifications or defenses may enhance the quality of responses (leading to unintended score improvements) as a side effect, we propose iSDR to isolate the impact of manipulation from genuine content improvement. iSDR compensates for content quality changes by subtracting the corresponding content quality score change.
+\item \textbf{Improved Score Difference Rate (iSDR)}: Since adversarial modifications or defenses may enhance the quality of responses (leading to unintended score improvements) as a side effect, we propose iSDR to isolate the impact of manipulation from genuine content improvement. iSDR compensates for changes in content quality by subtracting the corresponding change in content quality score.
 Formally:

 where $\hat{s}_e^{(i)}$ and $s_e^{(i)}$ denote the content quality scores before and after the attack (or defense), respectively. \item \textbf{Attack Success Rate (ASR)}: ASR measures the proportion of successful adversarial attacks, defined differently for pointwise and pairwise evaluation protocols.
-Pointwise ASR ($\text{ASR}$) is defined as the proportion of test cases with positive iSDR, representing a manipulated judgment:
+Pointwise ASR is defined as the proportion of test cases with positive iSDR, representing a manipulated judgment:

-Pairwise ASR ($\text{P-ASR}$) considers both of the candidate orders and measures how often the judge fails to select the reference response $r_{\text{ref}}$ as the better choice.
+Pairwise ASR considers both of the candidate orders and measures how often the judge fails to select the reference response $r_{\text{ref}}$ as the better choice.

-where $\mathbbm{1}(\cdot)$ is the indicator function, which returns 1 if the condition is true and 0 otherwise. \item \textbf{Accuracy, Recall, Precision, and F1:} These metrics are used to evaluate the performance of detection-based defense techniques, which aim to distinguish between adversarial and benign responses.
-Specifically, the defense guard attempts to correctly identify adversarial responses (TP), preserve benign responses (TN), and avoid misclassifying a benign response as adversarial (FP) or failing to detect an adversarial response (FN).
-Based on these quantities, we compute Accuracy (ACC), Recall, Precision (Pre), and F1 Score.